how2sign/how2sign.github.io/README.md

 ## How2Sign dataset
-Visit the [project page](https://how2sign.github.io/) for all the information about the How2Sign dataset.
+Visit the [project page](https://how2sign.github.io/) for more information about the How2Sign dataset.